 Then the stars would align.
 In March 2020, as the pandemic raged on, I left Berkeley to live with my brother.
 While staying home in lockdown, I created my food page Chez Jorge.
 It started off as an instagram log of my everyday cooking, which often involved cooking meats.
 Change took place, however, when I began to experiment with plant-based dishes, specifically plant-based versions of Taiwanese dishes I was already familiar with.
 Whenever I did make such a dish, I would find myself awed by not only how delicious it was, but by how surprisingly little I would miss meat.

-In April 2020, the midst of the raging pandemic, I started Chez Jorge while staying home in lockdown.
-I eventually decided to dedicate the page to strictly posting vegan recipes (even though I was not fully vegan then), to feed off my budding interest in the field.
-Considering I spent 18 years of my life non-vegan, this was a seismic shift, to say the least.
-Although I did have vegan and vegetarian friends back then, I myself could not imagine a meal without meat.
-But I would go on to cook nearly every single day, spending each day learning a new dish, or creating elaborate spreads over my kitchen counter for the perfect photo.
-Over time, I slowly fell in love with plant-based cooking, and taking those techniques to recreate dishes that might relive moments from my childhood.
+Eventually I decided to take a leap of faith and dedicate myself to plant-based cooking, although I was not fully vegan yet.
+Considering I spent 18 years of my life non-vegan, this was quite a seismic shift.
+I would go so far as to say that I couldn’t imagine a meal without meat back then, not to mention dairy and eggs.
+But safe to say, I have not looked back since.
+I would go on to cook nearly every single day, spending each day learning a different dish, discovering a novel ingredient, or creating elaborate spreads over my kitchen counter for the perfect photo.
+Over time, I fell in love with vegan cooking, and the adrenaline from recreating dishes that might relive moments from my childhood.
 It was exciting — liberating, almost.
-I feel that it not only allowed me to bridge between my love for science and cooking, but take pride in my heritage and continually challenge myself to innovate.
+I feel that it not only allowed me to bridge between my love for science and cooking, but take pride in my heritage and challenge myself to continually innovate.